koalamadness/CS-2026/may_diary.md

 # Computer Science
 ## 2026/05/19
 Electro
+The finally block executes after the try and catch blocks in most situations, whether an exception arised or not.
+It is typically used for closing resources such as database connections, open files, or network connections.

+Finally may not execute in cases like:

+System.exit()
+JVM crash
+infinite loop before finally
 <img width="640" height="831" alt="image" src="https://github.com/user-attachments/assets/f523078d-9ea4-4116-ba20-522898935d43" />
 <img width="686" height="386" alt="image" src="https://github.com/user-attachments/assets/26d2591c-04fd-4550-aa1f-88e6afbb2514" />
 Exception Handling in Java is a mechanism used to handle both compile-time (checked) and runtime (unchecked) exceptions, allowing a program to continue execution smoothly even in the presence of errors.